 The WVHA must disburse to the family its FSS Escrow Account funds over any amount owed to HA when the contract has been terminated in certain circumstances.
-These circumstances include services that are not available to the family that WVHA and the FSS family have agreed are integral to the FSS family's advancement towards self-sufficiency, when the head of the FSS family becomes permanently disabled and unable to work during the period of the contract (unless the PHA and the FSS family), or when an FSS family moves outside the jurisdiction of the HA and continuation of the CoP after the move is not possible according to the regulations.
+These circumstances include services that are not available to the family that WVHA and the FSS family have agreed are integral to the FSS family's advancement towards self-sufficiency, when the head of the FSS family becomes permanently disabled and unable to work during the period of the contract (unless the PHA and the FSS family determine that it is possible to modify the contract to designate a new head of the FSS family), or when an FSS family moves outside the jurisdiction of the HA and continuation of the CoP after the move is not possible according to the regulations.
 In circumstances where a family is not able to continue in FSS after the move, it is also possible for WVHA and the family to determine if the contract can be modified to make completion and receipt of the escrow monies, possible.
 The WVHA must be consistent in their determinations of whether a family has good cause for termination with FSS escrow disbursement.